Ruoyu6666/CreateIssue/Readme.md

 ## Create a Dataset of Issues

-7. Create a CSV and add the column headers, like: title, body, assignee, state, milestone, labels
+7. Create a CSV and add the column headers with: title, body, assignee, state, milestone, labels.
+   One can use the help of CreateIssue.xlsm.
+Copy the generated content in Column F and paste it to a empty text file.
+Then change its extension name to .csv to get the csv file for uploading issues.

-8. Enter `githubCsvTools myFile.csv` in command line, replacing “myFile.csv” with the path of the targeted file.
+8. Enter `githubCsvTools myFile.csv` in command line, replacing “myFile.csv” with the path of the targeted csv file.
 Then enter token, user or organization and repository as requested

-Noted that 2 sample csv are given in this repository for testing
+A sample csv are given in this repository for testing.